mefranklin6/Extron-Frontend-API/README.md

 ## Use Cases

-This project can be used to entirely replace the 'backend' (logic, device handling, anything not related to the GUI) on a control system running Extron Control Script (ECS).
+This project can be used to entirely replace the 'backend' (logic, device handling, external connections) on a control system running Extron Control Script (ECS).
 This project only uses the standard libraries that come with 'Pro' (non-xi) control processors so it is backwards compatible with anything that can run ECS, including old IPCP and IPL Pro processors.
 Coming Soon: an example of the 'backend server' that one can build.

 Physical ports such as relays and serial ports on control processors are also supported.